nsharma-uk/event-planning/README.md

 WHEN I click on the form's save button
 THEN my details are saved and I am presented with the page for food selection

-WHEN I click on the food submit button
-THEN I am presented with a variety of recipes matching my chosen criteria
+WHEN I choose from the dropdown menu and click on the food submit button THEN I am presented with a variety of recipe cards matching my chosen criteria

-WHEN I click on a recipe
+WHEN I click on the add button a recipe card
 THEN I can see it being added to my selection list

+IF I want to discard any or all of cards on my menu THEN I can delete them by clicking on the x sign

 WHEN I click on Save and Continue
 THEN my food selection is saved and I am presented with the page for music selection

-WHEN I click on the music submit button
-THEN I am presented with a variety of playlists matching my chosen criteria
+WHEN I input my chosen genre, track or artist and I click on the music submit button THEN I am presented with a variety of playlist cards matching my chosen criteria

-WHEN I click on a playlist
+WHEN I click the add button on a playlist card
 THEN I can see it being added to my selection list

+IF I want to discard any or all of cards on my playlist THEN I can delete them by clicking on the x sign

 WHEN I click on Save and Continue
 THEN my music selection is saved and I am presented with the bespoke event card